 In this tutorial, we’ll be showing you how to start a screen sharing session with an individual you’re messaging via the Messages app on your Mac.

-How to initiate screen sharing from the OS X Messages app
+How to start screen sharing from the Messages app on Mac

 The feature is very much hidden from plain sight, but it’s not impossible to access.
-OS X’s Messages app has a function built into it to launch the hidden Screen Sharing app built into OS X, and it’ll connect you to that person using your and their iCloud account.
+Your Mac’s Messages app has a function built into it to launch the hidden Screen Sharing app built into macOS, and it’ll connect you to that person using your and their iCloud account.

 If you’re interested in initiating a screen sharing session with someone you’ve been iMessaging on your Mac, you can follow these steps: